aelias-eu/vent-axia-remote/README.md

 ## To Do:
 - [x] Detect RS232 connection parameters (baudrate, databits, parity, stop bits)
 - [x] Connect dual serial port interface via listener and start data monitoring
-- [ ] Sniff data for key combinations and chech for changes for long-pressed buttons
+- [ ] Sniff data for key combinations and check for changes for long-pressed buttons
 - [ ] Implement virtual keypad with ESP32 with interface to MQTT

 ## Possible future usage